 The taxability of life insurance cash surrender value causes much confusion.
-Agents often extol the tax free nature of life insurance.
+Agents often extol the tax-free nature of life insurance.
 But the marketing brochures often have numerous footnotes on the tax subject.

 The right question is: “when is the cash surrender value of life insurance taxable?”

 As a general rule of thumb, when cash value remains inside a life insurance contract, it is not taxable.
 This means that as cash value grows inside a life insurance policy, you will not owe taxes on the interest or dividends earned on this cash value.
-The key feature, is that everything remains inside the policy.
+The key feature is that everything remains inside the policy.

-Notice that in the example above life insurance taxability is different from ordinary savings account.
+Notice that in the example above life insurance taxability is different from an ordinary savings account.
 If Wendy earns $4,000 on her savings account this year, she will need to report the interest earnings as income when she files her taxes.
 She will then owe ordinary income taxes on the $4,000 interest payment.

 Because the interest earnings remain inside the life insurance policy, Wendy does not owe taxes on it.
 Wendy can compound her cash surrender value growth through the interest payments and she will owe no taxes on the interest payments so long as the cash value remains in the policy.

 Whole Life Insurance Dividend Example

 Harold owns a whole life policy that earned $4,000 in dividends this policy year.
 Harold chose to purchase paid-up additions with the dividend earnings.

 Using the paid-up additions option with the dividend payment keeps the money inside the policy and Harold owes no taxes on the dividend payment.